Azure/azure-cli/doc/how_to_request_a_feature_in_cli.md

  ---------      ------------      -----------
 ```

 This is the way that Azure CLI collaborates with service team.
-Service should be well-designed, stable and tested before asking Azure CLI support.
+The swagger PR should be merged and the service should be released before asking Azure CLI support.

-However, sometimes, some features are urgent due to some reasons like bad planning.
-If we wait the previous phase to finish before starting the next phase, it could last a very long time to deliver the feature.
-We support developing Azure CLI commands before the service is ready.
-The requirements are
-1. The service is available for testing.
-2. Azure Python SDK is available.
-A private build is allowed.

-Once the service is published and SDK is published in PyPI, we will release CLI commands.
-Please notice that this is not a recommended way of collaboration because service tends to change even involves breaking changes without cost before this version of service is announced released.

 Feel free to contact Azure CLI team at any time through any channels.
 We are passionate to build the world-class cloud product.